-The Internal Speaker/Buzzer (SP1) is used to provide audible indications for various beep codes.
+The Onboard Buzzer (SP1) is used to provide audible indicators for various beep codes.
+By default, pins 6-7 of JD1 are closed with a cap, which enables the use of this buzzer.
 Refer to the table below for pin definitions.

-Internal Buzzer Pin Definitions
+Onboard Buzzer Pin Definitions

 Pin# Definition

 1 Pos (+) Beep In

 2 Neg (-) Alarm Speaker

 - 1. Standby Power - 2.
-Internal Speaker
+Onboard Buzzer